 - Oversee publicity and branding for Branch Out through social media, interest meetings, and other creative methods

-- Plan and implement events including the year-end celebration
+- Plan and implement events including the year-end "Now What" celebration

 - Plan and implement an alumni engagement strategy, including regular communication, community and student impact reporting, and a homecoming gathering

-- Significant leadership and community engagement experience; experience as a Site Leader is not required
+- Previous leadership and community engagement experience; experience with Branch Out as a Site Leader is preferred

 - Understanding of and commitment to the value of education, orientation, training and reorientation in alternative breaks